FaisalAl-Tameemi/ml-student-intervention/README.md

 # Machine Learning Engineer Nanodegree

 ## Supervised Learning
-## Project 2: Building a Student Intervention System

-Welcome to the second project of the Machine Learning Engineer Nanodegree!
-In this notebook, some template code has already been provided for you, and it will be your job to implement the additional functionality necessary to successfully complete this project.
-Sections that begin with **'Implementation'** in the header indicate that the following block of code will require additional functionality which you must provide.
-Instructions will be provided for each section and the specifics of the implementation are marked in the code block with a `'TODO'` statement.
-Please be sure to read the instructions carefully!

-In addition to implementing code, there will be questions that you must answer which relate to the project and your implementation.
-Each section where you will answer a question is preceded by a **'Question X'** header.
-Carefully read each question and provide thorough answers in the following text boxes that begin with **'Answer:'**.
-Your project submission will be evaluated based on your answers to each of the questions and the implementation you provide.

->**Note:** Code and Markdown cells can be executed using the **Shift + Enter** keyboard shortcut.
-In addition, Markdown cells can be edited by typically double-clicking the cell to enter edit mode.
+### Description

+A local school district has a goal to reach a 95% graduation rate by the end of the decade by identifying students who need intervention before they drop out of school.
+As a software engineer contacted by the school district, your task is to model the factors that predict how likely a student is to pass their high school final exam, by constructing an intervention system that leverages supervised learning techniques.
+The board of supervisors has asked that you find the most effective model that uses the least amount of computation costs to save on the budget.
+You will need to analyze the dataset on students' performance and develop a model that will predict the likelihood that a given student will pass, quantifying whether an intervention is necessary.

 ### Question 1 - Classification vs. Regression
 *Your goal for this project is to identify students who might need early intervention before they fail to graduate.
 Which type of supervised learning problem is this, classification or regression?
 Why?*

 **Answer: **

 This is classification problem because the output that we are looking for will be used to determine whether or not an intervention is needed for a given student.

 If this was a Regression problem, the question we would ask could be, "What grade will this student graduate with?".